MULTI-INVOICE FORM

 Initial Design Attempt

-In a peer design review session, I presented five design concepts for the multi-invoice payment form.
-The feedback was positive, with two designs selected for further exploration based on their potential to enhance user experience.
+In a UX team review session, I presented five design concepts.
+The feedback was positive, with two designs selected for further exploration based on their potential to enhance the user experience.
+In the end, the team chose the fluid workflow option, where the invoice table and payment methods are placed side by side for greater convenience in selecting invoices and a payment method.

 Design option 1